 How do we collect personal information?

-We may sometimes collect personal information about you from other people or organisations, without your direct involvement.
+We may collect personal information about you from other people or organisations, without your direct involvement.
 For example, from:

 - Publicly available sources of information such as public registers;